primiano/perfetto-docs/docs/analysis/trace-processor.md

 TODO: add a diagram with the hierarchy.

-In trace processor, we replicate this "object-oriented" approach in tables of objects with many types.
+In trace processor,  this "object-oriented" approach is replicated by having different tables for each type of object.
 For example, we have a `track` table as the "root" of the heirarchy with the `thread_track` and `counter_track` tables "inheriting from" the `track` table.

-TODO: talk about how inheritance works with columns of the tables

 TODO: add a diagram with the SQL hierarchy

-TODO: talk about efficiency
+Concretely, inheritance between tables works like so:

+* Every row in a table has an `id` which is unique for a hierarchy of tables.
+  * For example, every `track` will have an `id` which is unique among all tracks (regardless of the type of track)
+* If a table C inherits from P, each row in C will also be in P _with the same id_
+  * This allows for ids to act as "pointers" to rows; lookups by id can be performed on any table which has that row
+  * For example, every `process_counter_track` row will have a matching row in `counter_track` which will itself have matching rows in `track`
+* If a table C with columns `A` and `B` inherits from P with column `A`, `A` will have the same data in both C and P
+  * For example, suppose
+    *  `process_counter_track` has columns `name`, `unit` and `upid`
+    * `counter_track` has `name` and `unit`
+    * `track` has `name`
+  * Every row in `process_counter_track` will have the same `name`  for the row with the same id in  `track` and `counter_track`
+  * Similarily, every row in `process_counter_track` will have both the same `name ` and `unit` for the row with the same id in `counter_track`
+* Every row in a table has a `type` column.
+This specifies the _most specific_ table this row belongs to.
+  * This allows _dynamic casting_ of a row to its most specific type
+  * For example, for if a row in the `track` is actually a `process_counter_track`, it's type column will be `process_counter_track`

+The above rules are best summarised in this diagram.

+TODO: add a diagram with the columns in SQL hierarchy

+NOTE: To ensure that inheritance is performance efficient, the trace processor does not actually duplicate rows behind the scenes.
+Instead, it stores data in each row only once in large arrays and uses efficient data structures (e.g. bitvectors) to index into the arrays.

 ### Tracks